jneubert/reveal-test/md-slides/part2c.md

   - raise warnings during data input, when, e.g.
     - a format definition (ISBN, DOI etc.) is violated
     - a supposedly unique identifier is added to more than one item
-  - generated lists of constraint violations (e.g. ???)
+  - generated lists of constraint violations (e.g. [ZDB ID format](https://www.wikidata.org/wiki/Wikidata:Database_reports/Constraint_violations/P1042#Format))
-- Constraints can be very helpful, but does not cover complex cases
+- Constraints can be very helpful, but do not cover complex cases
 - Shape Expressions (ShEx) allow to define complex constraints
 - Additional reports can be created via SPARQL queries